RIVER CITY NABA

 C. If both teams leave their dugouts and/or fight, both teams will be ejected and receive a loss for that game, as well as the cancellation and forfeiture of the next week's regularly scheduled games.
 A second offense will result in the forfeiture of 5 games up to the remainder of the season.

-E. Players are responsible for controlling their spectator's behavior.
+E. Managers and players are responsible for controlling their spectator's behavior.
 Spectators can be ejected from the stands and must leave the park immediately.
-This is subject to an ejection for the player involved.
+This is subject to an ejection for the manager or player involved, length to be determined by the severity of the actions.

 It is EVERYONE'S responsibility to avoid any physical altercations.